What Are DevOps Engineer Roles and Responsibilities in 2023?

 Effective monitoring should be established to quickly detect and address any issues that arise.
 The infrastructure should also have robust disaster recovery and outage mitigation capabilities, with the goal of being able to recover quickly and, if possible, automatically.
 This helps ensure that the teams are able to continue their work without interruption.

-3. Secure infrastructure
+3. Secure Infrastructure

 Cyberattacks on the infrastructure can result in significant consequences, including loss of clients, profit, and even loss of jobs.
 Therefore, DevOps engineers must take measures to protect the infrastructure from potential security threats and cyberattacks.
 This includes implementing best practices in security such as firewalls, encryption, and regular vulnerability assessments.